-Previous family researchers have not had much to say about the Balchens, indeed beyond Mary and Elizabeth's parents nothing much was known.
+Previous family researchers have not had much to say about the Balchens, indeed beyond Mary and Elizabeth’s parents nothing much was known.
 Attempts have been made to connect this Balchen family to that of Admiral Sir John Balchen, but these have so far failed.
-An explanation as to why this has failed can be found here.
-Furthermore, the question of who Richard Craddock was and how he fits into the picture has remained unanswered until now.
-Indeed one suspects that, before The Cumberland Letters was published, Richard's existence was unknown among family members.
-Now we can piece together the relation between the Craddock and Man families .
+Furthermore, the question of who Richard Cradoc [Craddock] was and how he fits into the picture had remained unanswered until now.
+Indeed one suspects that, before The Cumberland Letters was published, Richard’s existence was unknown among family members.

-We have noted above that around 1635 a young lawyer from London's Gray's Inn by the name of Tobias Craddock married Susannah Bourne and they had at least two children Susannah and Richard.
-Susannah married Henry Barnes of Somerset and they had a large family including a daughter Susannah (1663-1737).
-On 10 November 1691 at St Mary Abchurch, Susannah married a successful London linen draper by the name of John Balchen (1658-1721).
+As noted, around 1635 a young lawyer from London’s Gray’s Inn by the name of Tobias Craddock married Susannah Bourne and they had at least two children Susannah and Richard.
+Susannah married Henry Barnes of Somerset and they had a family which included a daughter Susannah (1663-1737).
+On 10 November 1691 at St. Mary Abchurch, Susannah married a successful London linen draper by the name of John Balchen (1658-1721).
 In their turn John and Susannah had a large family, the eldest son of whom, Richard Balchen (1692-1738), an apothecary, was the father Mary Man and Elizabeth Cumberland.
-Thus for the first time we now know how Richard Cradock 'a consul in Persia' is related to the Balchen family, he being the great great uncle of Mary Man and Elizabeth Cumberland.
-Richard's father, Tobias is the common ancestor of all those members of the Man family recorded on these pages after 1740 and who are alive today.
+Thus Richard Cradoc [Craddock] ‘a consul in Persia’ is the great great uncle of Mary Man and Elizabeth Cumberland.
+Richard’s father, Tobias is the common ancestor of all those members of the Man family recorded on these pages after 1740 and who are alive today.

 “I give, devise and bequeath to my Niece Susannah Balchen, her Heirs and Assignees all those my Messuages, Lands, Tenements and hereditaments situate and being in the County of Somerset which I bought of Henry Barnes, Deceased, To hold to my said Niece, her Heirs and Assignees forever.”

-Another piece of evidence comes from a court case (Jodrell against Cropp) in which Martha Balchen (Mary Man's mother) along with her recently married daughter Elizabeth Cumberland and various other members of the Balchen family are in a protracted legal battle over the codicil to the will of Sarah Boulter, one of Richard Craddock's daughters.
-The court case can be read here.
+Another piece of evidence comes from a court case (Jodrell against Cropp) in which Martha (Hitchcock) Balchen (Mary Man’s mother) along with her recently married daughter Elizabeth Cumberland and various other members of the Balchen family are in a protracted legal battle over the codicil to the will of Sarah Boulter, one of Richard Craddock’s daughters.

 Having now established the relation between the Craddocks and the Mans via the Balchens, we will look more carefully at the Craddock family and in particular the descendants of our great (X8) uncle Richard Craddock.

-The Craddocks are first found in Yorkshire, with some also in Co Durham.
-Tobias's father was John Craddock, our great (X9) grandfather, who attended Oxford as an undergraduate and then gained an MA from Peterhouse, Cambridge, in 1601.
+Returning to Tobias’s father, John Craddock D.D., our great (X9) grandfather.
+He attended Oxford as an undergraduate and then gained an MA from Peterhouse, Cambridge, and D.D. in 1601.
 On his appointment to the vicarage of Gainford in 1594, he purchased property in the parish and built Gainford Hall.

-John Craddock died in 1627 and it was confidently rumoured that he had been poisoned by his wife (our great grandmother)!
+John Craddock died in 1627 and it was confidently rumoured that he had been poisoned by his wife (our great X 9 grandmother).
 She was accused, tried, and acquitted although no records of this trial have yet been found.
-Meanwhile we will move forward in time and down to London and take a look at Richard Craddock’s career.

 Joseph Craddock hid some of the cathedral plate in his garden at Harperley, as recorded, ante pp. 42, 63.”
 Joseph Craddock was also the Bishop of Chester’s commissary and as such he acted against local Quakers, including George Fox, and his interactions with such folk can be read here.

 Other Craddocks married into interesting families.
 For instance Anne Craddock married William Tweddell although there were no off spring.
-William's father John lived an interesting life which was captured in the book: 'Remains of the late John Tweddell: being a selection of his letters written ....' (<--- at least I believe this John to be Anne's father-in-law).
+William’s father John Tweddell lived an interesting life which was captured in the book: ‘Remains of the late John Tweddell: being a selection of his letters written….’ (<— at least I believe this John to be Anne’s father-in-law).

 In the 19th – 20th centuries some Craddocks achieved a certain renown militarily.
 For instance three brothers: Major Sheldon Cradock (1858-1922) served in the Boer War and World War I with distinction; Lt.
 Col. Montagu Cradock (1858-1929) was noted for campaigns both in Egypt and South Africa (and was the author, in 1904, of a book called Sport in New Zealand, all about the abundant fish & game, shooting, horse racing, yachting and polo found in that country.
 This 300 page book can be read HERE.
 And lastly Sir Christopher Cradock (1862-1914) who rose to the rank of Rear Admiral and who served in the Sudan and China and was later killed in action during the battle of Coronel.